 Fortunately, the monkeys either had already had an extensive breakfast before my visit or were relaxed for other reasons.
 There were monkeys chilling and napping everywhere.

 From a height of 160 meters height one also had a good, but not that nice view of Kyōto.
 The city is full of historic buildings, but also houses over 1.5 million people.
 Looking from above the many beautiful spots disappeared between all the concrete buildings.

 In the nearby forest the young, shy young animals were happily climbing around and watching us strange two-legged creatures.
 They don’t have “real” names, and with more than 120 animals and constant offspring it would be quite difficult to keep track.
 But the animals still have to be identified, so the employees came up with a scheme based on family names and lineages instead.

 After its opening in March 1957, the first monkeys had initially been assigned names.
 After that just the year of birth of an animal was used.
 Monkey Mino had e.g. born a cub in 1979, which was called “Mino-79”.
 Mino-79 gave birth to her own offspring in 1991 and 1993, which was called Mino-79-91 and Mino-79-93.
 A simple system, but in 100 years the names will probably have become quite long and bulky 😉

-Unlike many other zoos in Asia I clearly recommend a visit to the Iwatayama Monkey Park 🙂
+Unlike many other zoos in Asia, Iwatayama Monkey Park clearly gets my recommendation 🙂